tech3br/tech3br/README.md

 # 💫 About Me :
-Fullstack Developer with Frontend expertise, mainly using ReactJS and NodeJS.
+Fullstack Developer, with mainly expertise using ReactJS and NodeJS.

 Main techniques: HTML, CSS, Javascript, Python, C#, Bash Script, NoSQL and SQL Database, among other non-web languages.